 The most popular cosmetic surgery procedure in the U.S., liposuction procedures sculpt the body by removing undesirable fat that has not responded to diet and exercise from areas such as the abdomen, waist, hips, buttocks, thighs, knees, chin, cheeks, neck and upper arms.
-Local anesthesia or general anesthesia may be used, and the liposuction procedure can last anywhere from one to five hours depending on the amount of fat being removed.
+General anesthesia may be used, and the liposuction procedure can last anywhere from one to two hours depending on the amount of fat being removed.

 There are several different methods surgeons use when performing a liposuction procedure, including ultrasound-assisted lipectomy (UAL) and suction-assisted lipectomy (SAL).
 In both types, fluid is injected into the area to be treated.
 Then a tiny incision is made in as inconspicuous a place as possible, and a cannula (small tube) breaks up the fat layer and suctions it out.